-Together with our Sisters and in collaboration with advisers on site, we make an effort to sensitize people about these issues.
-In these poor areas, drought or floods and other natural disasters cause harvests to be missing or completely destroyed.
-Such topics are more likely an unreasonable demand rather than an encouragement.
+Together with our Sisters and in collaboration with advisers on site, we make an effort to inform people about these issues.
+In these poor areas, drought or floods and other natural disasters cause harvests to be completely destroyed.
+Such topics are more likely to be unreasonably demanding rather than encouraging.

 But all starts with the little things in daily life: the gift of clean drinking water as well as its conservation and economical use, collecting rainwater in newly-constructed cisterns and rainwater tanks, reducing power consumption by installing solar panels in schools, dispensaries and convents.

 Responsible care also involves the training of farmers in alternative growing methods for fruits, vegetables and medicinal herbs and the use of land so that it is used wisely and protected from erosion, thus ensuring a supply of groceries.